- Published on

 Time complexity

-Consider n as the number of lines and m as the longest string in the input.
-The time complexity of the above solution is O(n * m).
+as the longest string in the input.
+The time complexity of the above solution is O(n * m)

-This is because for each input line (n), we need to iterate through each character in each line (m), and for each character, we need to iterate through each digit word.
+), and for each character, we need to iterate through each digit word.
 However the number of digit words is constant, so we can consider it as constant time.

 First optimization